techmouse/steam-compatdata-symlinker-thing/README.md

 NOTE: Filter checks aren't applied to broken symlinks.

 ## Custom directory overrides:
 You can set directories to use manually at the top of the script.
-These directories will be treated identically as their non-custom counterparts.
+These directories will be treated identically to their non-custom counterparts.
 These settings are optional.
 Leave them blank to go with the defaults.

 **NOTE:**
 Don't end paths with a slash ("/") and use `$HOME` to reference the home directory.